rickardlindberg/rickardlindberg.me/writing/agdpp-spawn-multiple-balloons/index.template.markdown

 moving downwards.
 We scratched that because other stories were more important for the first version of the balloon shooter.
-With those stories done, I think a more realistic balloon spawning and movement pattern is the most valuable think we can work on.
+With those stories done, I think a more realistic balloon spawning and movement pattern is the most valuable thing we can work on.

 ## Video version